KyleBehiels/LandlordApplication/README.md

 A web application that allows landlords to manage tenants.
 Developed for COMP 3120 - Human Computer Interaction by Kyle Behiels, Joe Jacobson and Andrew Adamczyk.

+## Piper see here

+1. Install git from [here](https://git-scm.com/downloads) for your system.
+Git itself is open source and will not ask you to install any bloatware.
+For that reason it is ok to click ok through the installation.

+2. Open a terminal(MacOS or Linux) or Command Prompt (Windows).

+3. Use cd to navigate to the directory where you want to store this repository.

+4. Run the command `git clone https://github.com/KyleBehiels/LandlordApplication` to clone the repo.

+5. Run the command `cd LandlordApplication` to enter the repository directory

+6. Install the projects dependencies with the command `npm install`

+7. Start the development server with `npm start`.
+This should open the application in your default web browser.

 ## Development